Peligrietzer/feral_machines/posts/memory_pearls.md

-Memory pearls the spasms<br>
-or mud takes all<br>
+memory pearls or mud takes all<br>
-kicked up by the track between<br>
+kicked up by the track<br>
-gold-teeth snarls and howls in its trap.<br>
+between gold teeth snarls and howls in its trap<br>

-The tide's idiotic, but gives us the hollows.<br>
+the tide's idiotic but gives us the hollows<br>

-We both know we have to be quick.<br>
+we both know we have to be quick<br>